 Antenna stacking is the process of taking two HD antennas and placing one on top or near each other.
 This can improve your antenna reception for long-distance towers.
 It is important to get the spacing and phasing correct for both antennas.
 It is best to use two different styles of antennas that will complement each other.
 You can try experimenting and built one on your own.
 The example below shows a rabbit ear style combined with a bow-tie antenna to better capture the UHF and VHF bands.
 By combining these two styles of OTA antennas you can increase your overall coverage.
 This setup works quite well and effectively pulls in many channels.

 Fairpoint Farms shows his HD stacked antennas in the video below.
 It allowed him to gain many stations from a long way out.

 Pre-Built Stacked Antennas

 The ClearStream 4V Antenna is essentially two antennas stacked.
 Each antenna is dedicated to UHF and VHF frequencies.
-This allows for greater coverage in less then ideal locations.
-It can mounted in the attic or on the roof.
+This allows for greater coverage in less than ideal locations.
+It can be mounted in the attic or on the roof.

 ClearStream 4V Indoor/Outdoor HDTV Antenna

 You can also buy one from Denny’s TV Antenna Service.
 They build custom stackers and have been producing them for many years with good success.
 Here are several examples of custom antenna stackers they have built (shown below).
 Again each antenna complements each other giving you good overall coverage of the UHF and VHF bands.